Lesa's course directory

 Course Textbook:

 Hoffman, L. (2015).
 Longitudinal analysis: Modeling within-person fluctuation and change.
-New York, NY: Routledge Academic.
-Available at the University of Iowa library in electronic form
+Routledge/Taylor & Francis.
+Available for free at the University of Iowa library in electronic form.

 Other Course Readings (all available in ICON under "Files"):